protosome/convergent_overlaps_aa_change/README.md

 ## Citation

-If you use this in your work, please cite the following link to the work:
+If you use this in your work, please cite the following:

 **Designing Convergent Overlapping Genes with Transformer Encoder Models and Lightweight Structural Proxies** Jason K. Morgan; bioRxiv, 11-2025, DOI:https://doi.org/10.1101/2025.11.07.687268